 Checking your credit report

 Plan to check your credit reports once a year.
 It's free and can save you major credit hassles.
-Thanks to the Fair Credit Reporting Act, you're entitled by law to one free credit report per year from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
-It's a good idea to check your report from each of them annually.
-This way, you will catch any errors in your reports — errors that can hinder your ability to obtain such things as a loan, a job, or rental housing.
+The Fair Credit Reporting Act gives you one free credit report per year from three of the major credit bureaus.
+The bureaus are Equifax, Experian and TransUnion.
+It's a good idea to check your report from each of them every year.
+This way, you will catch any errors that can hinder your ability to receive a loan, job or rental housing.

 Try to check your report at the same time every year so you know that the new data you're seeing isn't more than a year old.
 To help you remember, choose a time of year when other regular events occur.
 For example, you could check your report around New Year's, an important birthday, or tax time.

-A credit report is a document of information on anyone who has borrowed money from an institution that reports to the credit bureaus.
-It is composed of five types of information:
+A credit report is a summary of financial history from institutions that report to credit bureaus.
+This includes loan paying history and status of your credit accounts.
+It has five types of information:

 - Identifying information (such as current address, social security number, date and place of birth).